scottzach1/AVC-Robot-Code/README.md

 - completing core code for robot
  - extending and improving code
     - having problems with our code, robot keeps moving around in circles when code is executed and run
+    - also found a problem that the right motor of the robot was turning the wheel backwards (left motor was going in the           right direction)
+    - settling with the DELL slider instead of the marble roller as not necessary and the DELL slider works perfectly fine

  - AVC progress report due Monday 21st May, 11.59pm